Sliding Scale of Living Toys

 - In this Pirates of the Caribbean fanfiction and its sequel this happens to Captain Jack Sparrow and Will Turner respectively.

-- The titular character from Barney & Friends is at this level, brought to life by a magic rhyme recited by the kids.
+- The titular character from Barney & Friends, brought to life by a magic rhyme recited by the kids.